 - Advertise and contextually promote card benefits based on items purchased to encourage spend

-To find out how Sensibill can power your credit cards and loyalty programs, contact Jeff at email@example.com.
+To find out how Sensibill can power your credit cards and loyalty programs, contact us at firstname.lastname@example.org.